CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/datasetxml2bff.md

 ---

 :::warning[Mapping status]
-This table documents the experimental Dataset-XML v1.0 with Define-XML v2.x profile introduced for **v0.34**.
-The parser and mappings are regression-tested;
+Dataset-XML v1.0 with Define-XML v2.x support was added for **v0.34**.
+The fixtures cover the parser and documented mappings, but not every study or XML generator.
-independent study and generator coverage remains limited.
 :::

 Dataset-XML is first resolved against Define-XML, then passed to the same SDTM